 How to Care for Your Handmade Soap

 Because handmade soap is rich in glycerin, the humectant that is missing from commercial soaps, it attracts moisture.
 It is best to keep your soap in a draining soap dish that allows it to dry between uses.
 If it is left in an undrained soap dish or is in the path of the shower spray, it will become mushy and not last as long as it should.
-There are many slatted dishes and soap savers available.
+Choose a soap dish that allows your soap to drain.

 Store unopened soap in a cool, dry place to maintain hardness.

 What is Soap?

 Sometimes people express concerns about the presence of sodium hydroxide in the ingredients.
 It sounds like a chemical.
 Sodium hydroxide, also known as lye or caustic soda, is the alkali of sodium that has been used for centuries to make soap.
 On its own, it is a dangerous, corrosive compound.
 When lye is mixed with water and combined with vegetable or animal fats in proper proportions, the chemical reaction transforms the solution into soap and glycerin.
 This process is called "saponification," which literally means "the making of soap."
 No lye remains in the soap after this process.
 If a product is not made by this method, it is not soap, by definition.

 Bar Soap vs. Liquid Soap: The Environmental Impact